martinfrancois/question-driven-talk-assistant/README.md

 - **Offline Support**: Once the page is loaded, you don't need an internet connection anymore to use it.
 - **Local Data Persistence**: Everything on the page is saved to your browser's local storage, so you don't have to worry if you need to refresh!
 - **Seamless Font Resizing**: Resize the font size of the questions to ensure your audience from the back of the room can read them as well.
 - **Markdown Export**: Save your list of questions to a Markdown file by pressing Ctrl + S.
+- **Help Window:** Quickly access a reference of all keyboard shortcuts and features by clicking the help icon in the bottom right corner or by pressing Ctrl + H.

 ### How to Use